 Google Maps Streets (Transparent)

 Google Maps showing streets with transparency between, to allow lower layers to show through.
-A transparent Google street maps layer appears in the accompanying image, showing USGS LULC 100K data imported from CTG raster format for the San Franciso Bay region, colored on the fly by Radian and overlaid in a map on a Google Satellite layer for context, with a Google transparent streets layer above for labels.
+A transparent Google street maps layer appears in the accompanying image, showing USGS LULC 100K data imported from CTG raster format for the San Franciso Bay region, colored on the fly by Manifold and overlaid in a map on a Google Satellite layer for context, with a Google transparent streets layer above for labels.

 Google Maps Terrain